usnistgov/inet/FeatureCAN.md

 	• In inet/examples : CAN examples use the notation src/nodes when calling files under this directory, must be chanegd to src/node to adapt to the destination package.

-All the changes are committed as can_commit, can_commit2, and can_commit3 in usnistgov/inet under the branch feature/can.

-# Step by step to run the CAN examples withing INET Vx and OMNET Vy

-git add*
-git commit
-git push

 OMNETPP_CONFIGFILE=/opt/omnetpp/omnetpp-5.2.1/Makefile.inc
 PATH=$PATH:/opt/omnetpp/omnetpp-5.2.1/bin/